jessonfoo/p001/week_2/readme.md

 # HTML and CSS cont.

+Please do not start week 2 until May 19.
+We will make changes to curriculum and update DBC's master repository.

 This week you will go into more depth on HTML and CSS and get more practice.
 You will also get to play with Dev Tools and consider the implications of responsive Design.
 Overall, this week's curriculum should give you the opportunity to go into more depth with HTML and have fun solidifying your knowledge!

 You have a [Cultural Assignment](7_cultural_assignment.md) this week you should look at first.